Deepak141/Sample_ltts/3_Implementation/code/Train_Macular_Edema/Readme.md

-# Run in Kaggle and add the data form the dataset folder to ur kaggle Dataset
+# Run in Kaggle and add the data from the dataset folder to ur kaggle Dataset and turn on the GPU